MOSP meets at the Ethical Society of St Louis at

 Meetings begin at 6:30 p.m. unless otherwise noted and are open to the public.
 Ample parking is located in the back lot near the door to the Hanke Room (where the meetings are usually held).

 (In case a cancellation due to weather is necessary, consult the MoSP website at www.mosp.us after 2pm on the day of the program.)

-Ample parking behind the building by the back entrance
+Ample parking is located behind the building near the rear entrance.

 Cancellations due to extreme weather will be posted on the MoSP website, www.mosp.us by 2 pm on February 18.